kodelasrikanth/webdevNotes/css-notes.md

 ## position
 The position property sets how an element is positioned in a document.
 The offset properties determine the final location of positioned elements.
+CSS supports 5 different positioning methods
-**values**
+ - Static(default)

- 1. Static(default)
+ -
  2. Relative
  3. Absolute
  4. Fixed